laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-09-gns/index.md

----
-abstract: 'Neurons receive a large number of excitatory and inhibitory synaptic inputs whose temporal interplay determines their spiking behavior.
+---abstract: 'Neurons receive a large number of excitatory and inhibitory synaptic inputs whose temporal interplay determines their spiking behavior.
 On average, excitation (Gexc) and inhibition (Ginh) balance each other, such that spikes are elicited by fluctuations [1].
 In addition, it has been shown in vivo that Gexc and Ginh are